Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Introduction

 SSR can be done blinded or unblinded.
 With the blinded SSR, only nuisance parameters are re-estimated to update the sample size calculation.
-Such nuisance parameters include within-group variance of continuous endpoints \citep{shih_1998} and pooled event rate of binary endpoints \citep{gould_1992}, etc. It has been shown that { blinded} SSR procedure does not impact the type I error rate { for most superiority trials \citep{kieser_2003}, but may lead to type 1 error inflation in the setting of non-inferiority or equivalence studies \citep{friede_2003}.} According to a recent survey by \citet{morgan_2014}, unblinded SSR is more popular in confirmatory trials from industry compared with blinded SSR.
-As for unblinded SSR, the treatment effect can be updated during the interim analysis, but at the same time the type I error must be carefully controlled to maintain the statistical rigor of trial results \citep{mehta_2006,proschan_2009}.
-There have been a variety of methods introduced to protect type I error for { adaptive group sequential designs}, such as combination of p-values \citep{lehmacher_1999}, weighted test statistics \citep{cui_1999}, and the conditional error approach \citep{muller_2004}.
-Usually, the decision rule on increasing sample size is based on the probability of success given the current trend of interim data, the conditional power \citep{mehta_2011} from the frequentist perspective, or the Bayesian predictive probability \citep{wang_2007, zhong_2013}.
-Compared with frequentist methods, Bayesian methods take advantage of the prior information and provide uncertainty modeling of the unknown parameters.
-For readers' reference, we recommend two review papers, \citet{chuang_2006} and \citet{pritchett_2015}, which comprehensively discussed both blinded and unblinded SSR in methodological, regulatory and practical aspects.
+Such nuisance parameters include common variance of continuous endpoints \citep{shih_1998} and pooled event rate of binary endpoints \citep{gould_1992}, etc. It has been shown that blinded SSR procedure does not impact the type I error rate for most superiority trials \citep{kieser_2003}, but may lead to type 1 error inflation in the setting of non-inferiority or equivalence studies \citep{friede_2003}.
+According to a recent survey by \citet{morgan_2014}, unblinded SSR is more popular in confirmatory trials from industry compared with blinded SSR.
+As for unblinded SSR, the treatment effect assumption can be updated during the interim analysis, but at the same time the type I error must be carefully controlled to maintain the statistical rigor of trial results \citep{mehta_2006,proschan_2009}.
+There have been a variety of methods introduced to protect type I error for adaptive group sequential designs, such as combination of p-values \citep{lehmacher_1999}, weighted test statistics \citep{cui_1999}, and the conditional error approach \citep{muller_2004}.
+Usually, the decision rule on increasing sample size is based on the probability of success given the current trend of interim data, the conditional power \citep{mehta_2011} from the frequentist perspective, or the Bayesian predictive probability of study success \citep{wang_2007, zhong_2013}.
+Compared with the frequentist definition of power, the Bayesian power approach utilizes prior information flexibly and provides uncertainty modeling of the unknown parameters. \citet{chuang_2006} and \citet{pritchett_2015} discussed comprehensively on both blinded and unblinded SSR in methodological, regulatory and practical aspects.